Platform Overview

 Sample Projects

-Taking the ble_peripheral application as an example below, it shows how to start developing the customized user application by the sample project.
+Taking the ble_peripheral application as an example below, it shows how to start developing the customized user application using the sample project.

 ble_peripheral Sample Project